A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Ayumu Yamanaka and Tadayuki Hayasaka for useful discussions and their cooperation in piano performance.
+The authors are grateful to Ayumu Yamanaka and Tadayuki Hayasaka for useful discussions and their cooperation in piano performance, and Bruno Gingras for providing the evaluation data and giving many helpful suggestions for revisions in the text.
 The author E.N. wishes to thank Yasuyuki Saito and Tomohiko Nakamura for fruitful discussions.
-This work is supported in part by Grant-in-Aid for Scientific Research from Japan Society for the Promotion of Science, No.~23240021 (S.S. and N.O.) and No.~25880029 (E.N.).
+This work is supported in part by Grant-in-Aid for Scientific Research from Japan Society for the Promotion of Science, Nos.~23240021 (S.S. and N.O.), 25880029 and 15K16054 (E.N.).